 A POSITA would have been able to make the necessary changes to the thickness of the PCB layers 357 making up the inductor coil L1 based on the operating frequency.
 (Ex.
-1002, ¶107.)
+1002, ¶105.)
 For example, Partovi discloses that different sizes of copper, such as from 1 to 6 oz. (corresponding to thicknesses of from 1.4 to 8.2 mil), can be used to optimize the inductive circuit for a particular application.
 (Ex.
-1009, ¶[0167]; see also id., ¶[0212]; Ex.
-1002, ¶107.)
+1009, ¶[0167] (disclosing that "[m]ost common PCBs use 1-2 oz copper PCBs" and "the coil PCB used for the wireless charger can be made from PCBs clad with between 2 and 4, or even 6 oz copper"); see also id. at ¶[0212] (disclosing that coil dimensions, such as thickness, width, and number of turns, can be altered, such that "the resistance, inductance, flux density, and coupling efficiency for the coils can be adjusted so as to be optimized for a particular application."); Ex.
+1002, ¶105.)

 A POSITA would have understood that implementing the claimed feature of claim 6 would have involved no more than applying a known technique to a known device to yield a predictable result (e.g., designing and implementing a conductor based on the skin depth at a certain operating frequency).
 (Ex.
-1002, ¶108.)
+1002, ¶106.)
 See KSR, 550 U.S. at 416.